Posted December 22, 2012:

 Allstones Creek flows into Abraham lake about 4km north of the Windy Point viewpoint.
 View the tour of six panoramas.

-Posted August 3, 2011: My collection of panoramas of the Canadian Rockies would be shamefully incomplete without the inclusion of the iconic Lake Louise in Banff National Park.
-This four-panorama tour was shot on July 28, 2011.
+My collection of panoramas of the Canadian Rockies would be shamefully incomplete without the inclusion of the iconic Lake Louise in Banff National Park.